 A child with disability and their family are likely to come into contact with a range of professionals within different settings.

-For workers to be able to support siblings there needs to be an emphasis within organisations and governments on:
+For workers to be able to support siblings there needs to be an emphasis on:

 - Family centred care – all family members feeling they are respected and listened to